How Faithful is your Synthetic Data? Sample-level Metrics for Evaluating and Auditing Generative Models: -Precision, -Recall and Authenticity

-That is, a model is optimal if and only if its $P_\alpha$ and $R_\beta$ are both straight lines with unity slopes.
-Any model $\mathbb{P}_g$~that~does not perfectly recover $\mathbb{P}_r$ will achieve suboptimal~$P_\alpha$~and~$R_\beta$ curves that behave non-linearly with $\alpha$ and $\beta$ (Figure \ref{Fig3}).
-This is a significant result because it enables us to distill a measure of statistical distance out of $P_\alpha$ and $R_\beta$.
+Theorem 1 says that a model is optimal if and only~if~both~its $P_\alpha$ and $R_\beta$ are straight lines with unity~slopes.~It~also~implies that our metrics are not maximized if $\mathbb{P}_r$ and $\mathbb{P}_g$ have different densities, even if they share the same support.

-{\bf Measuring statistical discrepancy with $\boldsymbol{P_\alpha}$ \& $\boldsymbol{R_\beta}$.} While $P_\alpha$ and $R_\beta$ curves provide a detailed view on a model's fidelity and diversity performance, it is often more convenient to summarize performance in a single number.
+{\bf Measuring statistical discrepancy with $\boldsymbol{P_\alpha}$ \& $\boldsymbol{R_\beta}$.} While the $P_\alpha$ and $R_\beta$ curves provide a detailed view on a model's fidelity and diversity, it is often more convenient to summarize performance in a single number.
 To this end, we define the mean absolute deviation of $P_\alpha$ and $R_\beta$ as: